 3. How do I know if an online sportsbook is safe?

-Offshore sportsbooks must also be operating as a licensed provider legally within the industry of a nation that has specifically legalized sports betting entertainment.
-In addition, a sophisticated security profile that includes advanced data encryption, firewall protection, and anti-virus software should be in place to protect players and the site itself.
+Offshore sportsbooks must also be operating as licensed providers legally within the countries where such books are registered.
+In addition, sophisticated security profiles that include advanced data encryption, firewall protection, and anti-virus software should be in place to protect players and the site itself.
+Offshore books can and do accept legal wagers on politics, entertainment, and various other markets that US-based books don't offer.

 4. How do betting odds work?

 Betting odds are strategically configured so that the bookmaker does not lose any money while still being able to pay out everyone that hit on a given bet.
-The odds are fixed so that high-risk bets yield high payouts and low-risk bets yield low payouts.
+The odds are structured so that high-risk bets yield high payouts and low-risk bets yield low payouts.
 Adjusting the odds in this manner encourages risk takers to bet on improbable events knowing that there is a great chance that their money will be lost.
+Sportsbooks use these losses to help defray the costs of winning wagers.

-Using the recent presidential elections as an example, if everyone bet $500 that Donald Trump would win the Presidential election, and it was clearly foreseeable that he would win, then the bookmakers would have lost a lot of money.
+Using the 2016 Presidential elections as an example, if everyone bet $500 that Donald Trump would win the November general – and it was clearly foreseeable that he would win – then the bookmakers would have lost a lot of money, going deep into the red on Orange.
 However, since it was not obvious that Trump would win the election, the people that bet on Trump’s triumph had enormous payouts as the odds of him winning the election were low right up through election night itself.

 5. Can I bet on specific political issues?

 Specific political issues and events can be wagered upon in the form of prop bets.
 A very popular political prop bet that is frequently wagered upon is whether or not Trump will be impeached (again).
-You can easily find impeachment odds and other prop bets that may include whether Trump will last his first two years in office or be re-elected.
+You can easily find Trump impeachment odds and other props online, like which member of the Trump administration will be fired next, how many times Trump will tweet on a given day, debate odds, and even things like the next country to declare war on the United States.

 6. Do other markets intersect with political betting?